etienne0n/VisualPathfinding/README.md

 This project aims for a visual representation of the **result(!)** of the A-Star algorithm with JavaFX. <br>**(The process of the algorithm itself (heuristics, visited fields etc...) will not be visualized)**<br>
 The Goal is that the "player" can select a start and a target point on a map full of obstacles.
-After that a robot will walk the shortest path between those two points.<br><br>
+After that a robot will walk the shortest path between those two points.

 This project uses a slightly modified version of <b>2DPlayground</b> which includes the A-Star algorithm that uses a slightly modified version of <b>GenericBinaryHeap</b>.<br>
 Both projects can be found in this repository.